 Kids won’t drop the games console?
-Glued to their phone and social media accounts?
+Glued to their phone and social media accounts or chatGPT?
 The children and technology relationship is one both psychologists and parents are concerned by.

 Author and parent Liat Hughes Joshi explores.

 Screen overload is undoubtedly one of the biggest challenges modern mums and dads face with their families.

 Whether it’s a toddler who throws tantrums when you take your iPhone back, a primary schooler who is glued to Fortnite, or a teen obsessed with Instagramming their every move?
 When it comes to children and technology it’s easy to declare, ‘they’re addicted’.
 But are they?

 It’s true that the World Health Organisation (WHO) declared ‘gaming disorder’ a recognised condition in 2018.

 But reality is that most children are not addicted, just more enthusiastic than we’d like.
 If your child maintains other hobbies like sports, has a social life, is in good health, and is doing well at school, then they are unlikely to be addicted.

 How can I tell if my child has an actual screen addiction?

 Screen addiction is like any addiction.
 The hallmark sign is that it impacts all areas of life.

 This is made clear in the WHO description of gaming disorder, which they explain is “characterised by impaired control over gaming, increasing priority given to gaming…to the extent that gaming takes precedence over other interests and daily activities, and continuation or escalation of gaming despite the occurrence of negative consequences.’